FAQ’s

 • Walking beside elephants in nature

-• Observing elephants bathing or playing in mud
+• Observing elephants bathing or playing in mud by themselves No allow visitors to go down to the river

 These activities focus on education and respect for the animals.